Dr. Frank Lipman

-Incorporate these easy-to-enact tips today to ward off invaders and fortify your health.
+Wondering how to boost your immunity naturally?
+Incorporate these easy-to-enact tips to ward off invaders and fortify your health.

-In addition to closely following the protocols recommended by the Centers for Disease Control (CDC) and the World Health Organization to protect against infection, it’s also important to incorporate as many immunity-boosting behaviors as possible into your daily routine, the sooner the better.
+That's why it's important to incorporate as many immunity-boosting behaviors as possible into your daily routine — and the sooner, the better.
 Your mission: to fortify your body against opportunistic invaders, making it harder for them to take hold in your system.

 Think of Food as an Edible Medicine Cabinet